maxdemaio/music/src/content/blog/vocals.md

 Once you're happy with all the takes, you need to check for clicks/pops and apply crossfades to mitigate them.
 Add a short crossfade between the clips of about 5 - 15ms.

 If there’s any background noise between phrases, you can simply cut this out.
-Some people like to cut out the breaths, but I think this completely ruins the emotion of the performance. **My advice is to leave the breaths in**.
+Some people like to cut out the breaths, but I think this completely ruins the emotion of the performance.
+My advice is to leave the breaths in.

 You can also go through and fix any timing issues.
 If a phrase comes in a little early or late – move it into place with the "Nudge Value" tool.